New Hampshire No Fault Divorce

 Residency requirements of New Hampshire No Fault Divorce

-• The divorcing parties must live within this state when the divorce action is begun, or
+• The divorcing parties must live within this state when the divorce process is taken into action, or

-• The Petitioner must live in this state for 1 year prior to the filing date and the Respondent, who resides in another state, must be process served, or
+• The Petitioner must live in this state for at least one year prior to the filing date and the Respondent, who resides in another state, must be served with relevant documents.

 Statistics of New Hampshire No Fault Divorce

-It has been observed that 98 percent of the total divorces in this state are no fault divorces.
+It has been observed that 98 % of the total divorces in this state are no fault divorces.

 2000